2025 Cleveland Browns season

-The 2025 season is the Cleveland Browns' 73rd as a member of the National Football League (NFL), their 77th overall and their sixth under the head coach and general manager tandem of Kevin Stefanski and Andrew Berry respectively.
-They will attempt to improve on their 3–14 record from the previous season and return to the playoffs after a one-year absence.
+The 2025 season was the Cleveland Browns' 73rd as a member of the National Football League (NFL), their 77th overall, their sixth under general manager Andrew Berry, and their sixth and final under head coach Kevin Stefanski.
+The Browns improved on their 3–14 record from the previous season.
+However, they clinched their second consecutive losing season and 16th in 18 years, and failed to qualify for the playoffs for the second straight year.

+Myles Garrett set the record for most sacks in a season, with 23.
+The previous record of 22.5 was shared by Michael Strahan and T. J. Watt.

+On January 5, 2026, one day after the end of the season, Stefanski was fired by the Browns after six seasons with the team.

+The Cleveland Browns drew an average home attendance of 67,431, the 19th-highest of all NFL teams.

 Offseason

 Staff changes

 On January 5, one day after the season ended, the Browns fired offensive coordinator Ken Dorsey and offensive line coach Andy Dickerson, both after one season with the team.

 On January 8, the Browns hired former Rice University head coach Mike Bloomgren as their new offensive line coach.

 On January 14, the Browns promoted tight ends coach and passing game specialist Tommy Rees to offensive coordinator to replace Dorsey.